ryanwmckenna/OpenSourcePresentationViz/slides/benefits.md

 ### Benefits

-Familarity of users with web interfaces
+Familiarity of users with web interfaces

-Choice of solid open source projects
+Users and production easily trained

-Maintainability and service costs
+Low maintenance and service costs

 Collaboration with other departments

 Cross platform use

+Easy to deploy and update